mbakhoff/htmlbasic4/readme.md

 * hibernate needs your entity classes to have a default constructor (constructor without parameters). you can still have other constructors.
-* read the docs. not all will make sense, but there are good code examples. reading about the multiplicity annotations from the Hibernate docs can be especially useful.
+* read the docs. not all will make sense, but there are good code examples. reading about the association annotations from the [Hibernate docs](https://docs.jboss.org/hibernate/orm/5.2/userguide/html_single/Hibernate_User_Guide.html) can be especially useful.

 ## Task: add timestamps to the posts